stacksgov/sips/sips/sip-029/sip-029-halving-alignment.md

 # Specification

+Applying these upgrades to the Stacks blockchain requires a consensus-breaking network upgrade, in this case, a hard fork.
+Like other such changes, this will require a new Stacks epoch.
+In this SIP, we will refer to this new epoch as Stacks 3.1.

 The _current_ STX emission schedule is presented as follows.
 Note that the **first STX halving is in December 2024**.
 The tail emission after the final halving in 2050 would be 125 STX per block, and the total supply at that time is projected to be 1,783,063,600 STX.

 | Coinbase Reward Reduction Phase | Approximate Date (time b/w halvings) | STX Reward (reduction) | STX Supply (after) |